tagspaces/documentation/docs/browsing-files.md

 ## Custom perspective settings per folder

 <ProFeature />

+In the PRO version you can assign a default perspective to any folder, so everytime you open this folder it will be automatically displayed with the selected perspective.

 Some perspectives support custom settings on per folder level.
 You can for example set custom _sorting_, _thumbnail mode_ or _limit of the pagination_.
 You can learn more in the [perspective settings](/perspectives/grid#perspective-settings) section.